-Project Potential risk / activities impact Impact assessment All investments (see right-hand column where impacts relate to specific investments) Risks identified all under ESP Principles, except Principles 7 and 14 Compliance with the law As outlined above, activities under Components 1 and 2 require approval of infrastructure designs and the Mangrove Plantation Management Plan at the sub-national and national level.
+Project activities Potential risk / impact Impact assessment All investments (see right-hand column where impacts relate to specific investments) Risks identified all under ESP Principles, except Principles 7 and 14 Compliance with the law As outlined above, activities under Components 1 and 2 require approval of infrastructure designs and the Mangrove Plantation Management Plan at the sub-national and national level.
 Failure to comply with this legal/regulatory requirement would result in either an illegal construction or a construction that does not comply with regulatory requirements.
-The impacts of this could be as follows: 1) A construction where safety is compromised 2) Potential for legal proceedings against one or more of NCSD, UN-Habitat, or the Ministry of Environment 3) Reputation damage for the above parties 4) Worsened relations with communities Access and Equity and Potentially Marginalised Groups The project has two types of investments.
+The impacts of this could be as follows: 1) A construction where safely is compromised 2) Potential for legal proceedings against one or more of NCSD, UN-Habitat, or the Ministry of Environment 3) Reputation damage for the above parties 4) Worsened relations with communities Access and Equity and Potentially Marginalised Groups The project has two types of investments.
 Outputs 1.1 - 1.4, 1.6, 1.7, and 2.1 provide general benefits to all people in a specified geographic location and there is no discrimination in the benefits they provide.
-However, without public consultation that includes the aforementioned potentially marginalized groups, there is a risk that infrastructure planning and design may not be participatory and therefore exclude potentially marginalized groups.
-In the proposed project, only Investments under Output 1.5 provide targeted benefits.
-With this in mind, the risk assessment only identified access and equity risks under this output.
-Output 1.5 provides targeted benefits determined based on the selection criteria.
-Although the beneficiaries will be selected based on the selection criteria finalized through extensive consultations, this intervention could lead to preferential or unequal selection if management measures (i.e. effective procedures with rational selection criteria to fairly select beneficiaries) are not taken.
-There are similar but slightly different potential impacts: 1) Implicit or explicit exclusion (i.e. vocational training contents are not reflected certain needs from the marginalized populations are overlooked despite their need) -implicit or explicit prejudice against one or more of these groups
+However, without public consultation that includes the aforementioned potentially marginalized groups.
+In the proposed project, only Investments under Output 1.5 provides targeted benefits determined based on the selection criteria.
+Although the beneficiaries will be selected based on the selection criteria finalized through extensive consultations, this intervention could lead to preferintial or unequal selection if management measures (i.e. effective procedures with rational selection criteria to fairly select beneficiaries) are not taken.
+There are similar but slightly different potential impacts: 1) Implicit or explicit exclusion (i.e. vocational training contents are not reffected certain needs from the marginalized populations are overh